fdnd-agency/snappthis/CONTRIBUTING.md

 - Merge dev into your feature branch before opening a Pull Request

 ## Definition of Ready
-- De story is juist geformatteerd (als... wil ik.. omdat...)
+- The story correctly formatted (as user...I want to... because)
-- De story heeft een duidelijke beschrijving
+- The story has a clear description
-- De story is gepokerd en eventueel in kleine taken verdeeld
+- The story is pokered (by planning poker) and additionaly the tasks are distrubuted
-- De story heeft een prioriteit (MoSCoW)
+- The story has its priority

 ## Definition of Done
-- De story is getest
+- The story is tested
-- De story staat live
+- The story is live
-- De story is gerviewd
+- The story is reviewed
-- De code voldoet aan RAPPE (Responsive, Accesible, Performance, Progressive Enhancement)
+- The code is RAPPE (Responsive, Accesible, Performance, Progressive Enhancement)

 ## Roles